-While at the New Jersey College, he was a violinist and Associate Conductor of The Creative Arts Symphony Orchestra.
-His article in The Instrumentalist Magazine on Manual Aptitude Tests in Music resulted in his system being adopted in numerous public schools nationwide.
-He also has had articles in The Music Educators Journal.
-He has choral Music published by Schmidt, Hall & McCreary, and The Chelsea Collection of Hand Bell Music published by Harold Flammer.
-His Doctoral Dissertation was one of the first to demonstrate the value of teaching of music via videotape.
+Besides conducting, Dr. Isch’s contributions to music education were many.
+His article, published in The Instrumentalist Magazine on Manual Aptitude Tests in Music resulted in his system being adopted in numerous public schools nationwide.
+He also had articles published in The Music Educator’s Journal.
+His choral music was published by Schmidt, Hall & McCreary and The Chelsea Collection of Handbell Music was published by Harold Flammer.
+His vision for the future was demonstrated in his doctoral dissertation as he was one of the first to show the value of teaching music via videotape.

 Tony’s farewell concert with RSVB was on June 13, 1998 and was widely publicized in the area’s newspapers.
 Our members will be forever grateful for the vision he had as a leader in spreading the love and appreciation of music to the community.